 The Boonton Township Police Department is pleased to offer safety inspections of your child's car or booster seat.
 Officers whom are certified Child Passenger Safety Technicians are able to set up appointments with our residents for the purpose of inspecting car or booster seats for proper and safe installation.
 These inspections include installation supervision, proper sizing determinations, and consumer recalls.
 Our agency even may be able to assist you in the event you are unable to obtain the proper car seat for your child.
 For car seat inspection appointments please send an email to Jbecker@btpolice.org or call 973-402-4020.

 Specially trained officers from the Boonton Township Police Department teach the nationally recognized Drug Abuse Resistance Education program to children in the Rockaway Valley School.
-To learn more about the D.A.R.E. program, please visit the official D.A.R.E. website.
+The Boonton Township Police Department currently and actively teaches the DARE curriculum to 5th and 7th grade students in our community.

 Closed House Checks:

 Boonton Township Police will conduct an exterior check of your home whether you are on vacation, in the process of selling your home or for any other reason that your home will be vacant for a period of time.
 An officer will conduct checks of your home and will contact you when you arrive home to ensure that there were no problems while you were away or your home was vacant.
 Click here for a Closed House Request Form.
 Return this form to the Police Department prior to leaving your home.
 It is very important that if you arrive home earlier than expected you must notify the police department immediately.